-Jews were here already in the 1030s.
-This is earliest record of Jews living in Poland.
-The next recorded mention of them staying in this town dates back to 1367.
-There are 305 records concerning Jews in the documents of the court of assessors from the period 1402 - 1452.
-By 1419, there was a Jewish street in Przemyśl, most probably in the part of the town designated for Jewish settlement.
-The first mention of a synagogue is in 1518.
-In 1521, there were five Jewish houses, while the first record of a mikvah comes from 1538.
-In 1542, there were 18 Jewish families in the town.
-There is a record of a wooden synagogue which dates back to 1550.
-In 1559, King Zygmunt II August granted the local Jewish community separate rights, which allowed them, among other things, to carry out business activities in the town.
-The first conflict involving the Jews occured on 28 March 1561, when the common people burst into the synagogue, set it on fire and plundered Jewish apartments.
+By 1419, a Jewish street had been established in the town, most likely in an area specifically designated for the Jewish population.
+The first mention of a synagogue in Przemyśl appeared nearly one hundred years later in 1518.
+In 1521 there were five Jewish houses in the town, and the first record of a mikvah comes from 1538.
+By 1542, there were 18 Jewish families in Przemyśl, and a record indicated the prescence of a wooden synagogue in the town in 1550.
+King Zygmunt II August granted the local Jewish community seperate rights in 1559, allowing them to carry out business and other activities in the town.
+The first recorded conflict involving Jews in Przemyśl occured on March 28, 1561 when non-Jews from the town set fire to the synagogue and plundered Jewish apartments.

-In 1563, 169 Jewish families lived in the town, while in 1578 – as many as 206.
-In 1568, a cemetery was established outside the town walls.
-King Stefan Batory issued regulations which standardized the relationship between the Przemyśl kehilla and the national authority.
-In the years 1590 - 1594, with the permission of Bishop Wawrzyniec Gostyński, a brick synagogue was built in the place where there had been a wooden one for 20 years.
+In 1563, 169 Jewish families lived in Przemyśl, while in 1578 their numbers had risen to about 206.
+In 1568, the community established a Jewish cemetary outside the town walls.
+Also during this period, King Stefan Batory issued regulations that standardized the relationship between the Przemyśl Kehilla and national authorities.
+The former location of the wooden synagogue for nearly 20 years became home to a brick synagogue built in the four-year period from 1590-1594 with the permission of Bishop Wawrzyniec Gostyński.
 In 1595, the Przemyśl municipality concluded a contract with the elders of the kehilla concerning the co-financing of the fortifications of the town by the Jews.
-In 1618, the Jews in Przemyśl accused Wojciech Wojna and Łukasz Trzebnicki of an armed raid on Żydowska street and the occupation of a house where the elders conducted their debates at that time.
-According to the pre-Sejm instructions from Wisznia, there were more Jews in the town than Christians.
-In 1629, they owned 64 tenements and houses in the town.
-There was a charitable society.
-According to estimates, in the 1650s there were around 900 Jews in the town.
+In 1618, Przemyśl's Jews accused Wojciech Wojna and Łukasz Trzebnicki of an armed raid on Żydowska street and of occupying a house where the elders conducted their debates at that time.
+At that time, according to the pre-sejm instructions of Wisznia, there were more Jews in the town than Christians.
+In 1629 they owned 64 tenements and houses in the town and managed a charitable society.
+By some estimates, the Jewish population in the town during the 1650s was approximately 900.

-In the 17th century, the Red Russian Jewish Zemstvo was led by the Przemyśl Jewish community.
-In 1638, King Władysław IV granted a privilege to the Przemysl kehilla which obliged the surrounding Jewish communities to “… recognize the town as the oldest; bury the dead there; perform rituals in the Przemyśl synagogue; pay taxes to the town; take paradise apples from the town; ensure that each tenant pays the doctors’ or rabbis’ salaries set at 3 zlotys; make all appeals concerning the trials to this very rabbi…”.
+In the 17th century, the Przemyśl Jewish community led the Red Russian Jewish Zemstvo organization.
+In 1638, King Władysław IV granted a privelage to the Przemyśl kehilia which obliged the community to “… recognize the town as the oldest; bury the dead there; perform rituals in the Przemyśl synagogue; pay taxes to the town; take apples (jabłka rajskie) from the town; ensure that each tenant pays the doctors’ or rabbis’ salaries set at 3 zlotys; make all appeals concerning the trials to this very rabbi…”.

-In 1630, Moszko Szmuklerz, a local Jew, was accused of complicity in the profanation of the Host.
-After the trial and tortures, he was sentenced to death through burning at the stake.
-This resulted in another conflict in the town.
-In 1646, alderman Birczy Sieńko accused Jelonek, one of the Przemyśl Jews, of the ritual murder of his daughter.
-The trial did not prove him guilty thus the alderman was sentenced to death as a slanderer.
-Around 1692, Jehuda from Przemyśl was accused of sacrilege; after tortures, he was hanged.
-Between the 1550s and the 1750s, there were nine conflicts in the town, during which numerous robberies of Jews took place.
-In 1746, during the biggest of such conflicts, the students of the Jesuit College raided the Jewish district; they robbed many houses, including the house of Rabbi Moszko Szmujłowicz.
-They also devastated the synagogue, destroying 22 parchment scrolls with the Torah.
-The Society of the Jesus awarded the Jewish community compensation amounting to 15,000 Polish guldens.
-In the subsequent years, a number of annexes to the synagogue were built; these housed a yeshiva, a room for studying the Torah, two prayer rooms and a klojz.
+In 1630, Moszko Szmuklerz, a Jew from Przemyśl was accused of host desecration.
+After enduring trials and torutre, he was sentenced to die by being burnt at the stake.
+In 1646, alderman Birczy Sieńko accused Jelonek, one of Przemyśl's Jews, of the ritual murder of his daughter.
+When the trial failed to prove him guilty, the alderman was sentenced to death as a slanderer.
+Around 1692, a jew named Jehuda was accused of sacrilege and hanged after undergoing torture.
+There were a total of nine conflicts between the 1550's and 1750's including many roberries of Jews.
+The largest of these robberies occured in 1746 when students of the Jesuit College raided the Jewish district and robbed many local houses, including the home of Rabbi Moszko Szmujłowicz.
+They also ransacked the synagogue, destroying 22 parchment Torah scrolls.
+In return the Society of Jesus compensated the Jewish community with 15,000 Polish Guilder.
+A number of annexes to the synagogue were build in the following years to house a yeshiva, a room for studying the Torah, two prayer rooms, and a Klojz.

-When the town was besieged by the Swedish during the “Deluge”, the Jews took part in the defence of Przemyśl.
+When the town was besieged during the Swedish invasion, Jews took part in the defence of Przemyśl.
 They did the same during the Tartar invasion in 1672.

-In the second half of the 17th century, the Jews were allowed to establish their own guilds.
-There is a mention of the furriers’ guild from 1654 and the tailors’ guild from 1689.
+In the second half of the 17th century, Jews were allowed to establish their own guilds.
+There is mention of a furriers’ guild in 1654 and a tailors’ guild in 1689.

 Администратор приложил все усилия, чтобы материалы были достоверными и актуальными и не нарушали права третьих лиц, в том числе, авторские права, но не может этого гарантировать. Поэтому ошибочные данные на сайте не могут быть основанием для претензий. В случае каких-либо сомнений просим обращаться по адресу: firstname.lastname@example.org